 When pain is great enough to impact exercise habits or even activities of daily life, clients may pursue medical interventions and burgeoning therapies to help alleviate or even eradicate their symptoms.
-Fitness professionals who are informed on these topics can help guide clients in the decision-making process and also be prepared of what to expect if a client undergoes a treatment.
+Personal trainers who are informed on these topics can help guide their clients in the decision-making process and also be prepared for what to expect if a client undergoes a treatment.

 Gray Cook, MSPT, OCS, CSCS, says, “Pain Changes everything.”

 I tend to agree…if you or a client have ever suffered from chronic pain, I’m sure you can relate too.

 Pain can impact motivation, gait, performance, the stability of a joint, the function of a muscle, and a client’s mood, or mindset.

 If you’ve got a client in pain, they may be curious about a treatment called Platelet Rich Plasma, or PRP, or may even be receiving PRP treatment already.
 They may ask you what it is and what your take on it might be.

 What is PRP?

 PRP is a substance that comes from your own blood.
 It’s made up of a concentration of platelet cells that have growth factors (Cluett, 2019).

 What are platelets?